Jeslinhashly/VoIP-Telegram-Message-Tracking/README.md

 ## Getting Started

-1.Clone the repository: 'git clone https://github.com/jeslinhashly/VOIP-Message-Tracking.git'
+1. Clone the repository: `git clone https://github.com/jeslinhashly/voip-Message-Tracking.git`

-2.Install the required Python packages: `pip3 install -r requirements.txt`
+2. Install the required Python packages: `pip3 install -r requirements.txt`

-3.Run the tool: `python3 software.py`
+3. Run the tool: `python3 voip_packet_analysis_tool.py`
 ### Features

 The software dynamically analyzes the packets using modules like pyshark after we upload the packet to it.
 An interface will be provided where users can upload a VoIP packet with the case number.
 This capture would be analyzed by using the python modules (pyshark) for deeper analysis.
 The analyzed data would be presented in a report format either graphically or analytically readable.
 Also, the analyzed data can be downloaded in a pdf format that embeds picharts.